Hon Yost Schuyler: Early life

-Captured by the Patriots
+Serving the Patriots

-This influence was turned against the British in 1777, when Hon Yost was captured along with Lieutenant Walter N. Butler (Colonel John Butler's son) from St. Leger's army at a meeting of Tories at the home of a Mr. Shoemaker in German Flatts, near Fort Dayton.
-Butler was sentenced to be hanged, but eventually escaped.
-Hon Yost Schuyler was also condemned to death.
-His mother and brother Nicholas Schuyler traveled from their home in Little Falls, New York to Fort Dayton where he was being held, presumably around the same time that General Arnold's force arrived to aid in the defense of Fort Stanwix, which had recently been captured and rebuilt by the Americans and renamed Fort Schuyler.
+Contrary to a popular view that Hon Yost was a Tory, service records in the US National Archives show that Hon Yost (John Jost) Schuyler served in Capt.
+Jost Dygert's militia regiment in the Revolution and received a final payment for his service on September 27, 1784.
+He famously used his influence against the British in 1777, when he seems to have infiltrated a group led by Lieutenant Walter N. Butler (Colonel John Butler's son) from St. Leger's army at a meeting of Tories at the home of a Mr. Shoemaker in German Flatts, near Fort Dayton.
+Butler was sentenced to hang, but eventually escaped.
+Historians have claimed that Hon Yost Schuyler was also condemned to die, but that was apparently a cover story - the original court martial record shows he was only sentenced to flogging, a sentence that was not carried out.
+Hon Yost's mother traveled from her home in Little Falls, New York to Fort Dayton where he was being held, presumably around the same time that General Arnold's force arrived to aid in the defense of Fort Stanwix, which had recently been captured and rebuilt by the Americans and renamed Fort Schuyler.
+Hon Yost's brother Nicholas, who was also a member of the American militia in the same company as Hon Yost, joined them for talks with General Arnold.

-As Mrs. Schuyler pleaded with Arnold to spare her son's life, it was suggested that, because of Hon Yost's influence with the Mohawks and Tories, he be sent to Fort Stanwix to alert St. Leger's forces of Arnold's intention to attack, and to greatly exaggerate the number of forces.
+Under the impression that Han Yost was condemned to hang, Mrs. Schuyler pleaded with Arnold to spare her son's life; it was suggested that, because of Hon Yost's influence with the Mohawks and Tories, he be sent to Fort Stanwix to alert St. Leger's forces of Arnold's intention to attack, and to greatly exaggerate the number of forces.
 His mother offered to allow herself to be taken hostage to insure her son's return.
-Arnold agreed however to take Hon Yost's brother Nicholas hostage in her place.
+Arnold agreed however to take Hon Yost's brother Nicholas to pose as a hostage in her place.